 Taking the time to properly size your boiler helps to make sure you have a reliable and efficient operation.
 More often than not, businesses operate with oversized boilers, which causes issues with boiler efficiency.
 While not as common, undersized boilers can also lead to production issues.
 Here’s what we mean:

-Based on your production needs, you will select either a hot water or steam boiler for your operation.
-A steam boiler is used to meet your high or low pressure steam system requirements while a hot water boiler is typically used to provide hydronic heat.
+Based on your production needs, you will select either hot water or steam boiler for your operation.
+A steam boiler is used to meet your high or low-pressure steam system requirements while a hot water boiler is typically used to provide hydronic heat.
 Since these types of boilers have different usages, there are certain inputs that matter more when estimating the size of your boiler.